Strict universes for Grothendieck topoi: Relating internal formulations of realignment

 \subsection{Internal realignment \`a la Orton and Pitts}

-In another guise, Coquand has employed the realignment property in the cubical set model of cubical type theory~\citep{cchm:2017}, later rephrased into the internal language of topoi by \citet{bbcgsv:2016} and employed by \citet{orton-pitts:2016} to give more abstract and general constructions of models of cubical type theory in presheaf topoi.
-We recall the internal version of the realignment axiom for a universe below, using informal type theoretic notations.
+In another guise, \citet{cchm:2017} has employed the realignment property in the cubical set model of cubical type theory, later rephrased into the internal language of topoi by \citet{bbcgsv:2016} and employed by \citet{orton-pitts:2016} to give more abstract and general constructions of models of cubical type theory in presheaf topoi.

+In what follows, we fix a universe $\Cls$ satisfying \textbf{(U1--5)} such that, in particular, there is a generic map $\Mor[\pi]{E}{U}$ for $\Cls$.
+We recall the internal version of the realignment axiom for $U$ below as presented by \textcite[Axiom 9 (\texttt{ax}\textsubscript{9})]{orton-pitts:2016}, using informal type theoretic notations.

 \begin{notation} For any $B:U$, an \emph{isomorph} of $B$ is defined to be a type $A:U$ together with an isomorphism $f : A \cong B$.
 We will write $\Iso{\Cls}{B} \coloneqq \Sum{A:U}{A\cong B}$ for the type of isomorphs of $B$, and $\Iso{\Cls}\coloneqq\Sum{B:U}\Iso{\Cls}{B}$ for the object of isomorphisms. \end{notation}